dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 ### Skip auto correction and warnings

 First, the warnings will not show up in production builds.
-And to skip the auto correction of heading levels, simply use the `skip_checks` property.
+And to skip the auto correction of heading levels, simply use the `skip_correction` property.

 ### Heading levels interceptor modification